6amson/Stackduck/README.md

 - `error_message`: Description of the failure

 #### `RetryJob`
-Retries a failed job if within retry limits.
+Retries a failed job if within max retry limits.
+[This is an internally called endpoint]

 **Request**: `RetryJobRequest`
 - `job_id`: ID of the job to retry